 Innovative Class Brings Historical Research to Life

 Worcester State students recently took a revolutionary approach to learning about history.
-Students from a variety of majors took on historical roles in collaboration with the Worcester Chapter of the Daughters of the American Revolution (DAR) and performed them at a public event in December at The Oaks, the chapter house for the local DAR.
-As a final project for a course, aptly called . . .
+Students from a variety of majors took on historical roles in collaboration with the Worcester Chapter of . . .